Current Postdocs and Students

 Katherine CulbertsonKat is a PhD student in Environmental Science, Policy, and Management at UC Berkeley, co-advised with Matthew Potts.

 Kat is interested in the drivers of successful tropical forest landscape restoration, and the co-benefits of forest restoration for biodiversity and ecosystem services.
 She served as a Peace Corps Volunteer ('19-'20) in eastern Madagascar after college, working with community leaders to empower farmers to start and scale multi-strata agroforestry systems, as well as to increase the prevalence of native trees in agricultural landscapes.
-Kat received her bachelor's degree in Environmental Science and Public Policy from Harvard ('18), and has previously studied the behavioral ecology of Anolis lizards, microbial ecology in prairie streams, and monarch butterfly migration (paper in review).
-She is a Berkeley Fellow and an NSF Graduate Research Fellow, and hopes to return to Madagascar for her PhD research.
-Research interests: tropical forest restoration, biodiversity conservation, ecosystem services, sustainable development Follow Kat's research and outreach projects here. |
+Kat received her bachelor's degree in Environmental Science and Public Policy from Harvard ('18), and has previously studied the behavioral ecology of Anolis lizards, microbial ecology in prairie streams, and monarch butterfly migration.
+Kat returned to eastern Madagascar for her PhD research, where she currently studies forest regeneration and barriers to rainforest restoration in the landscape of Marojejy National Park, supported by a Berkeley Fellowship and an NSF Graduate Research Fellowship.
+Research interests: tropical forest restoration, biodiversity conservation, ecosystem services, sustainable development, community ecology Follow Kat's research and outreach projects here; complete list of publications here. |

 Matt McGeeMatt is a PhD student in the Department of Integrative Biology at UC Berkeley.
 Matt finds way many things interesting, but he's primarily concentrating on how interspecific interactions influence species distributions and how climate change and other anthropogenic disturbances will shift community dynamics.
 Matt earned his MS from California State University, Monterey Bay, where he studied the drivers of carnivore occupancy and songbird richness along an urbanization gradient in the Salinas Valley.
 He has also studied endangered songbird populations in Texas and the Everglades, the impacts of warming temperatures on dung beetle breeding biology and bird physiology at the University of Tennessee, and the role of habitat corridors on seed dispersal at the Savannah River Site in South Carolina.
 Matt is originally from North Carolina, and while he misses sweet tea very badly, he is excited to live in the Bay Area for the first time!
 Outside of research, Matt enjoys baking, sports. live music, and many creative hobbies.